TES3MP/TES3MP-Docs/source/api/data.rst

 Data global table
 =================

-Data table can be used for communicating between mods.
+The data table can be used for communicating global values between mods.

 Core table
 ----------
-Core table contains info about current version, protocol and loaded mods.
+The Core table contains information about the current version, protocol and loaded mods.

 loadedMods
 ^^^^^^^^^^

 **Property**:
     | **table**.
-Array with names of mods.
+An array with the names of all loaded clientside data files.

 VERSION
 ^^^^^^^

 **Property**:
     | **string**.
-Current TES3MP version.
+The current TES3MP version.

 PROTOCOL
 ^^^^^^^^
 **Property**:
     | **string**.
-Current TES3MP networking protocol.
+The current TES3MP networking protocol.